Stock indices end wobbly day mostly down on Wall Street - ExBulletin

 Discouraging reports on inflation from the Labor Department last week stumbled the entire market and sent the major clues to their first weekly loss in six weeks.

-Elsewhere in the market on Monday, news of the buybacks helped several companies to climb.
+Elsewhere in the market today, the news of the buybacks has helped several companies.

-Ecommerce mattress maker Casper jumped 88.5% on an announcement being acquired and privatized for around $ 308 million, less than a year after its public debut.
-CyrusOne data center owners and operators grew 4.7% and CoreSite 3.6% after announcing deals.
+Ecommerce mattress maker Casper jumped 86.8% following an announcement being acquired and privatized for around $ 308 million, less than a year after its public debut.
+CyrusOne data center owners and operators grew 4.7% and CoreSite 3.7% after announcing deals.

 Sources